Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ---

 [X] - The app contains a higher-order component (HOC) named PrivateRoute that is used to configure protected routes (i.e. routes that require authentication)
-[] - The following routes are configured using the PrivateRoute component:
+[X] - The following routes are configured using the PrivateRoute component:
-  - [] - /courses/create
+  - [X] - /courses/create
-  - [] - /courses/:id/update
+  - [X] - /courses/:id/update

 ---
 # User Authorization